Ericsson/dataplanebook/src/threading/threading.rst

 (i.e., an EAL thread), and the ``RTE_LCORE_FOREACH()`` loop macro will exclude registered non-EAL threads.

-However, the EAL-internal represention of a registered non-EAL thread is an instance of the EAL thread data structure, but with a role attribute set to ``ROLE_NON_EAL``.
+However, the EAL-internal representation of a registered non-EAL thread is an instance of the EAL thread data structure, but with a role attribute set to ``ROLE_NON_EAL``.